beetbox/beets/CONTRIBUTING.rst

 Writing tests is done by adding or modifying files in folder `test`_.
 Take a look at `https://github.com/beetbox/beets/blob/master/test/test_template.py#L224`_ to get a basic view on how tests are written.
-We currently allow writing tests with either `unittest`_ or `pytest`_.

-Any tests that involve sending out network traffic e.g. an external API call, should be skipped normally and run under our weekly `integration test`_ suite.
-These tests can be useful in detecting external changes that would affect ``beets``.
-In order to do this, simply add the following snippet before the applicable test case:
+Since we are currently migrating the tests from `unittest`_ to `pytest`_, new tests should be written using `pytest`_.
+Contributions migrating existing tests are welcome!

+External API requests under test should be mocked with `requests_mock`_, However, we still want to know whether external APIs are up and that they return expected responses, therefore we test them weekly with our `integration test`_ suite.

+In order to add such a test, mark your test with the ``integration_test`` marker

 .. code-block:: python

-    @unittest.skipUnless(
-        os.environ.get('INTEGRATION_TEST', '0') == '1',
-        'integration testing not enabled')

-If you do this, it is also advised to create a similar test that 'mocks' the network call and can be run under normal circumstances by our CI and others.
-See `unittest.mock`_ for more info.

--  **AVOID** using the ``start()`` and ``stop()`` methods of ``mock.patch``, as they require manual cleanup.
-Use the annotation or context manager forms instead.
+  @pytest.mark.integration_test
+  def test_external_api_call():
+      ...

+This way, the test will be run only in the integration test suite.

 .. _Codecov: https://codecov.io/github/beetbox/beets
 .. _pytest-random: https://github.com/klrmn/pytest-random